RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2020-10-26-shell-scripting-using-clojure-and-babashka.markdown

 matching tool called [fzf](https://github.com/junegunn/fzf) for capturing missing inputs (channel and/or version).
 I found [a blog posting](https://junegunn.kr/2016/02/using-fzf-in-your-program/) describing how to use fzf with Clojure.
+I also chose not to create helper functions to make it more look like the jq version.

 Complete source code is [here](https://github.com/tfriman/ocp-available-updates-fetcher).
 I